gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Builds or tests only changed maven modules compared to reference branch in Git (e.g. origin/develop) and all their dependents.<br/>
 Powered by [JGit](https://www.eclipse.org/jgit/).

-This extension is **not limited to Git Flow setups!** The [extensive configuration options](#configuration) provide support many other branch setups and/or use cases.
+This extension is **not limited to Git Flow setups!** The [extensive configuration options](#configuration) provide support for many other branch setups and/or use cases.

 ## Table of Contents